 Whether the new growth has a favorable or anaplastic histology

 Often the treatment plan will include the treatments described above, such as surgery, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
-Your child’s doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor, including new medications.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat a recurrent Wilms tumor, including new medications.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-When a Wilms tumor recurs, children and their families often experience emotions such as disbelief or fear.
-Families are encouraged to talk with the health care team about these feelings and ask about support services to help them cope.
+When a Wilms tumor recurs, children and their families sometimes experience emotions such as disbelief or fear.
+Families are encouraged to talk with their child's health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

 Hospice care is designed to provide the best possible quality of life for people who are expected to live less than 6 months.
 Parents and guardians are encouraged to talk with the health care team about hospice options, which include hospice care at home, a special hospice center, or other health care locations.
 Nursing care and special equipment can make staying at home a workable option for many families.
 Some children may be happier if they can attend school part-time or keep up other activities and social connections.
 Your child’s health care team can help you decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced cancer care planning.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.